sillycowvalley/Hopper/Source/Projects/6502SBC/Applets/C/Docs/CProject.md

 - Filenames limited to 13 characters (uppercase)
 - Global variables limited to ~29 (119 bytes of zero page)
 - Global constants must be initialized with literals only
+- Continue statement only works in while loops, not for loops

 ## Target Benchmark Programs